MuddyBootsCode/data_science_study_group/README.md

 ## mporter/data_frames_and_indexes

 # Upcoming Meetings
-  - 4/20 Correlation - (Possibly) exploring two or more variables
+  - 4/27 Exploring Two or More Variables

 # Past Meetings